Guseyn/EHTML/README.md

 <details>
   <summary><b>E-SELECT</b></summary>

   Standard `select` can be better.
-For example, it would be great if could set a value to it, so it would be selected on render. `e-select` does such thing:
+For example, it would be great if we could set a value to it, so it would be selected automatically on render. `e-select` does such thing:

   ```html
   <e-select